zac-heisey/murray-lampert/kitchen-remodeling-encinitas.md

 ### When it Comes to Kitchen Remodels, Experience Matters

-Since opening our doors in 1975, Murray Lampert has managed home and kitchen remodeling projects of all sizes for homeowners in Encinitas and throughout San Diego.
+Since opening our doors in 1975, Murray Lampert has managed [Encinitas home remodeling](/service-locations/encinitas-design-build-and-remodel-services/) and kitchen renovation projects of all sizes.
 Over the last 40+ years, we've worked to master our proven design-build process, allowing us to manage _all_ aspects of a client's project from start to finish.

 From drafting blueprints pulling building permits, securing materials to vetting sub-contractors, our clients can be confident that Murray Lampert has the entire process under control.